richard-ui/Data-Centric-Project/README.md

 - As a returning user, I want to be able to delete existing recipes.

   i.
 For each recipe a red delete button will be displayed below it.
+When pressed, a modal will appear asking for confirmation of deletion.

 - As a returning user, I want to be able to add new recipes.